Run AI Agents

 What about API keys and credentials?

-Credentials are securely injected from your macOS Keychain or SSH agent.
+Credentials are securely injected at runtime from your macOS Keychain or Linux secret-tool via the secret store integration.
 They're never written to disk inside the container.

 Can I use my IDE while the agent works?

 Yes!
-Changes sync to a git worktree on your host.
+In worktree mode, changes are written to a real git worktree on your host.
 Open it in your favorite IDE and watch the agent's progress in real-time.

 Is Kapsis production ready?

 Yes!
-Version ... is a stable release.
-We use it daily for production development at scale.
+Version ... is a stable release used daily for production development at scale.

 What platforms are supported?